 Friend of the Lake Award Recipients

-In 2002, the first award was presented to the late Dr. Donald R. Currey, geomorphologist in the Geography Department at the University of Utah.
-Dr. Currey worked to raise awareness of the unique geomorphological features that surround Great Salt Lake and their tremendous value as archives to the past when Lake Bonneville covered this vast region of the west.
+2002 – The first award was presented to the late Dr. Donald R. Currey, geomorphologist in the Geography Department at the University of Utah.
+Dr. Currey worked to raise awareness about the unique geomorphological features that surround Great Salt Lake, their importance as archives of the past, and why they should be protected.

-In 2004, Joy Emory received the award.
-Joy is an environmental engineer and member of FRIENDS.
-She represented FRIENDS as one of the conservation stakeholders on the Kennecott South End Technical Advisory Committee as part of the EPA CERCLA program.
+2004 – Joy Emory is an environmental engineer representing FRIENDS on the Kennecott South End Technical Advisory Committee as part of the CERCLA process.
 Her understanding of extremely complex surface and ground water dynamics as it pertains to the remediation of mining contamination helped FRIENDS participate more fully in this important process.

-2008 was the first time the award was given to two recipients; one a doctor, and the other an attorney.
+2008 – There were two recipients this year – a doctor and an attorney.
+It’s important for the Lake to have both.
 Dr. Maunsel Pearce, Chair of the GSL Alliance and Joro Walker, Senior Attorney at Western Resources Advocates.
-Dr. Pearce is the Chair of the Great Salt Lake Alliance and has always been there for the lake – advocating for better management, stronger protection and greater recognition of this hemispherically important ecosystem.
-Joro Walker – with her legal prowess and commitment to this important ecosystem has been extremely generous in providing the necessary legal insights and actions that have elevated the importance of a variety of issues directly effecting the future of the Lake.
+Dr. Pearce has always been there for the Lake – advocating for better management, stronger protection and greater recognition of this hemispherically important ecosystem.

-In 2010, Don Paul received the award.
-Don is president of AvianWest, Inc, a bird and habitat conservation business.
+2010 – Don Paul is president of AvianWest, Inc, a bird and habitat conservation business.
 He is a career wildlife biologist having served 34 years in several positions for the Utah Division of Wildlife Resources and four years as the Great Basin Bird Conservation Region Coordinator.
 His career emphasis takes two directions, conservation biology with emphases in international community conservation linkages and avian conservation with experience in large-scale landscape bird monitoring.